nymea/nymea-docs/index.md

 ### Yocto

-nymea provides a [meta-layer](https://gihtub.com/nymea/meta-nymea) for all the libraries and tools of nymea.
+nymea provides a [meta-layer](https://github.com/nymea/meta-nymea) for all the libraries and tools of nymea to be included in yocto images.